data-engineering-community/data-engineering-wiki/Concepts/Batch Data Processing.md

 ### Processing Speed

-Because batch processing allows companies to process large amounts of data quickly, this speeds up procesing time and delivers data that companies can use in a timely fashion.
+Because batch processing allows companies to process large amounts of data quickly, this speeds up processing time and delivers data that companies can use in a timely fashion.

 ## Advanced Batch Processing